 - document findings in an appropriate format (laboratory journal, audiovisual recording or digital databases)

 - review and discuss findings with research mentors, draw conclusions and make new plans

-- gain oral presentation experience by designing and delivering a five-minute presentation to department members and guests at departmental meetings
+- gain oral presentation experience by designing and delivering a 15-minute presentation to department members and guests at the HIP IMO research day

 For safety and security concerns, all onsite HIP–IMO interns are subjected to a drug screen, a background check and a tuberculosis test (TB).
 HIP–IMO interns will also be required to complete an online orientation and attend a Laboratory Research Operations Orientation.
 HIP–IMO does not provide a stipend and is not able to fund housing.
 Out-of-area-interns must make their own living arrangements.